chelahmy/harubi-blockchained-rdb/README.md

 Harubi Front is an extension of [Foundation-React Template](https://github.com/chelahmy/foundation-react-template).
 Please refer to the Foundation-React Template documentation for details on dependencies and tool-chain.
 This extension added the [PHP development server](https://www.php.net/manual/en/features.commandline.webserver.php) to [Browsersync](https://browsersync.io/).

+## Prerequisites
+The tool-chain requires [npm](https://www.npmjs.com/) which comes together with [nodejs](https://nodejs.org/en/).
+However, they are not required for deployment.
+Npm will be used to download all other dependencies for the development tool-chain.
+[Git](https://git-scm.com/) is used to clone this repository, or it can just be downloaded here.
+The harubi back-end requires [PHP](https://www.php.net/) and [MySQL](https://www.mysql.com/), both during development and deployment.

 ## Installation
 Clone this repository into a folder
 ```